jostylr/role-dnd-hybrid/src/data.md

     Healer
     - Stabilizing someone gives them one LP with use of kit.
     - Can use kit to restore +10 LP.

+    Heavy Armor Master
+    - No disadvantage to Skill checks except dodge and stealth though stealth is reduced to just one disadvantage.

     Mage Slayer
     - Adjacent spell caster casting spell allows you an extra attack against